ssfsx17/fight-rpg/07-Equipment.md

 This makes equipment and resources seem to be disadvantageous compared to Complex Actions, except that you can trade, take, or sell them.
 Therefore, equipment and resources are quick ways to gain a capability that you need for only one fight.

-Player-Characters start with two types of equipment or resources.
+Player-Characters start with the ability to have two types of equipment or resources at a time.

 ## Protective